boilingoden/boilingnet/README.md

 ## Methodology

-using `dig` command 1) we will fetch the NS of the domain using our default public resolver (i.e 8.8.8.8) then 2) request the hostname directly to the NS server to check if the NS is working properly. finaly, using `curl` command, 3) we will request the URI.
+using `dig` command 1) we will fetch the NS of the domain using our default public resolver (i.e. 8.8.8.8) then 2) request the hostname directly to the NS server to check if the NS is working properly. finaly, using `curl` command, 3) we will request the URI.
 All as follows:

 example URI: `https://cp.cloudflare.com/generate_204`